 The Top Ten Percent Plan is helping to increase the number and diversity of students applying for and enrolling in Texas colleges and universities.
 It has increased the number of high schools that are sending their students to the state’s top institutions.
 Students who graduate in the top 10 percent of their high school class are granted automatic admission to Texas state universities.
 The students must still apply and fund their college education.

-Over time, officials at the University of Austin and a few policymakers have attempted to weaken the Top Ten Percent Plan.
+Over time, officials at the University of Texas at Austin and a few policymakers have attempted to weaken the Top Ten Percent Plan.
 To help inform these discussions, IDRA has provided data, testimony and other information.

-Information for the 2009 Legislative Session
+Information for the 2021 Legislative Session